 Students must submit a composite score of 14 or higher on the ACT.
 Students who do not have an ACT score, must score at the 9th grade level or higher on the TABE, Form 9/10 or have permission of instructor to be admitted to the program.
 Students who are returning to the program after an absence of a semester or more must graduate under the current catalog requirements.

-REQUIRED COURSES: PREV TAKEN FALL SPRING
+REQUIRED COURSES: FALL 20 SPRING 20

 FIRST SEMESTER FRESHMAN

 BOT 1013 Introduction to Keyboarding 3 hrs.

 BOT 1233 Microsoft Word I 3 hrs.

-BOT 2183 Career Readiness or 3 hrs.

-LLS 1723 Employment Readiness

-BOT 1433 Business Accounting or 3 hrs.
+BOT 1313 Applied Business Math 3 hrs.

-ACC 2213 Principles of Accounting I
+BOT 1433 Business Accounting OR ACC 2213 Principles of Accounting I 3 hrs.

-BOT 1713 Mechanics of 3 hrs.
+BOT 1763 Communication Essentials 3 hrs.

-Communications or ENG 1123 Comp II

 SECOND SEMESTER FRESHMAN

-BOT 1313 Applied Business Math 3 hrs.
+BOT 1453 Introduction to Business Management 3 hrs.

-BOT 2433 QuickBooks 3 hrs.

 BOT 1493 Social Media Management 3 hrs.

 BOT 1823 Microsoft Excel I 3 hrs.

+BOT 2183 Career Readiness OR LLS 1723 Employment Readiness 3 hrs.

-BOT 2813 Business Communications 3 hrs.
+BOT 2433 QuickBooks 3 hrs.

-Total Hours: 30

-Advisor Initials:

-Date:
+TOTAL HOURS: 30 HRS.

+NOT ALL COURSES ARE REQUIRED IF TRANSFERRING TO Total Hours 30

+AN INSTITUTION OF HIGHER LEARNING.
+Advisor Initials

+Date